Recent posts here at YFGF have examined English cask measurements and bourbon barrel volumes. Now, let's look at some standard US beer measurements.

 Keep in mind that 'barrel' in this sense is a unit of measurement: 31 gallons.
 It is not a physical container.
 (That does not apply to barrels of wine or barrels of whiskey, which, of course, do physically exist, but are of different sizes.)

-There are are other sizes of kegs.
-A European standard keg is 50 liters, which is approximately 13.2 US gallons.
+There are, of course, other sizes of kegs.
+A common European keg-size is that of 50-liters, which is approximately 13.2 US gallons.
 Bars with less cooler space may utilize sixtels —that is, kegs of 1/6th barrel in volume, or 5.16 gallons.
 For more volume equivalents, click on the graphic.